AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - added a new FSW module :ref:`formationBarycenter`.
 It computes the barycenter's position and velocity of a swarm of satellites.
 This barycenter can be either computed with cartesian coordinates (usual mass-weighted average), or using orbital elements weighted average.
 Will be useful for spacecraft formations defined around the barycenter of the swarm and not a chief spacecraft.
+- enhanced :ref:`locationPointing` to support the target input msg being either a location message or an ephemeris message

 Version 2.0.5